-Although the celebration is on hiatus for December 2021, Famously Hot New Year has grown to become South Carolina’s largest New Year’s Eve celebration, with a free, evening-length concert by a national headliner and the most colossal NYE fireworks display in the two Carolinas, adjacent to the historic S.C.
-State House on downtown Columbia, S.C.’s Main Street.
-Since 2011, Famously Hot New Year has gathered diverse communities to enjoy the free concert and fireworks; regional food vendors; plentiful cash bars with beer, wine and bubbly; a festival atmosphere; free parking and more in the "New Southern Hot Spot."
-In 2015, more than 35,000 guests attended from 36 states and ten countries.
-Plan your #FHNY at www.famouslyhotnewyear.com.
+Although the celebration is on hiatus for December 2021, Famously Hot New Year has grown to become South Carolina’s largest New Year’s Eve celebration, with a free, evening-length concert by a national headliner and the biggest NYE fireworks display in South Carolina, adjacent to the historic S.C.
+State House in downtown Columbia, S.C.
+Since 2011, Famously Hot New Year has gathered diverse communities to enjoy the free concert and fireworks; regional food vendors; plentiful cash bars with beer, wine and bubbly; a festival atmosphere and more in the Real Southern Hot Spot.
+Famously Hot New Year has operated as a 501(c)(3) nonprofit organization since 2016.

-To host an unforgettable New Year’s Eve celebration that brings together diverse communities in and around Columbia, South Carolina (known as the “Midlands”) as well as visitors from around the nation and the world, in a peaceful, safe and unifying environment that creates goodwill, community pride, happiness and enjoyment for residents and visitors, enhancing the perception of the Midlands as “The New Southern Hot Spot.”
+To host an unforgettable New Year’s Eve celebration that brings together diverse communities in and around Columbia, South Carolina (known as the “Midlands”) as well as visitors from around the nation and the world, in a peaceful, safe and unifying environment that creates goodwill, community pride, happiness and enjoyment for residents and visitors, enhancing the perception of the Midlands as “The Real Southern Hot Spot.”

 The Midlands region of South Carolina becomes more widely acknowledged as an ideal place to live, work, play and visit, with increased tourism, elevated economic prosperity, and more vibrant, connected communities.

 Guests can walk to the event from downtown hotels or take shuttles from special park-and-ride locations; choose from hundreds of restaurants, bars and cafes; and enjoy special holiday hours at top attractions such as Riverbanks Zoo.
 Corporate citizens, businesses, non-profits, and public entities have joined in the fun to host their own events before, during and after the Famously Hot New Year celebration.

 The influx of tens of thousands of people in Columbia’s downtown area has resulted in a significant economic boost for local and regional hotels, restaurants and businesses.
 The event is completely free to attendees and is funded by both public and private partnerships.
 In 2020, the event was held virtually.